 Audit Committee.
 The Audit Committee has responsibility for the Company's policies, systems and controls designed to promote ethical behavior and compliance with applicable legal and regulatory requirements.
-It receives regular updates from the Company's Chief Compliance Officer.
+It receives regular updates from the Company's Chief Compliance Officer, Head of Internal Audit and Global Controller.